laviniaclare/novellia-pets/README.md

 To run the tests run `make test`

-To see the regular customer view select any of the names from.
+To see the regular customer view select any of the names from the dropdown on the landing page.
 See the admin view select the "Admin" user from the same dropdown.

 ## Implementation Notes